- Boards & Commissions

 Learn more about this project and climate change on this page – including how to get involved!

-The project team will create a climate action plan identifying strategies to increase electrification and reduce fossil fuel use, while simultaneously improving the Town’s resilience to climate impacts, the community’s health, and residents’ day-to-day lives.
+The project team will create a climate action plan identifying strategies to address climate change by reducing carbon emissions, while simultaneously improving the Town’s resilience to climate impacts, the community’s health, and residents’ day-to-day lives.

 Work on the Climate Action Plan will continue through June 2023.
 See our expected project phases below.

 In addition to the project team members listed below, the Climate Action Plan is driven and supported by stakeholders throughout the community.
-That includes residents, community organizations, and many of the Town’s boards and committees – including the Green Energy Committee and Climate Action Lincoln Subcommittee.
+That includes residents, businesses, community organizations, Town staff and many of the Town’s boards and committees – including the Green Energy Committee and Climate Action Lincoln Subcommittee.

 Town of Lincoln